WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 25 July 2025
 Polished the VGA driver by removing external dependency and wrote a new spin-mutex primitive.
 I think I overdone this but it works and it was fun learning the intrinsics.
 Furthermore, a new fix for booting on x86 has come up, however, due to some spaghetti code on my part (I believe), it doesn't boot on PS/2 and Keyboard controller, weirdly enough it boots on VGA.
 I'll see on Monday what's what.
 Maybe it has to do with the custom bash script I wrote to choose a feature, I don't know.

+## 28 July 2025
+Okay good news and bad news, I rebased my PR's based on my supervisor's fix, but it's acting strange on the controller & keyboard PR's.
+Spent the whole day debugging using gdb.
+I decided I will make a separate branch over x86/naked_functions and re-implement in small chunks to debug the controller.